 Prior Coursework

-With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits numbered 400 or above toward the minimum graduate degree credit requirement.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+- Undergraduate credits from UW-Madison: With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits of coursework numbered 400 or above toward the minimum graduate degree credit requirement.
+This work will not be allowed to count toward the 50% graduate coursework minimum unless taken in courses numbered 700 or above.
 No credits can be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation